We know that many businesses are doing it tough and are having to react and adapt to rapidly changing restrictions.

 The program for 2021 is in development and dates for future workshops will be published as soon as they become available.

 Online business resilience program

-The Australian Small Business Advisory Service (ASBAS) and Melbourne Innovation Centre launched an online Business Resilience program.
+The Australian Small Business Advisory Service (ASBAS) Digital Solutions Mentoring and Business Resilience Program covers digital and general business topics.

 Find out more about mentoring

 Australian Taxation Office

 Webinars for small business

 The Australian Taxation Office has split their current free small business webinar series into different session topics that cover both general and industry-specific areas of tax obligations.
 Each session runs for approximately 45 to 60 minutes.

 These sessions are of interest if you: